MerginMaps/docs/src/migrate/qfield/index.md

 We'll cover everything from preparing for the migration to troubleshooting common issues so that you can make the transition as smooth as possible.
 By the end of this guide, you'll have all the information you need to successfully migrate your data from QField to <MainPlatformName /> and start taking advantage of all the features and benefits that <MainPlatformName /> has to offer.

-## QField  and Mergin Maps ecosystems comparison
+## QField  and <MainPlatformName /> ecosystems comparison

 Both QField and <MainPlatformName /> are open-source projects with their community and weakly bound to QGIS ecosystem.

 <MainPlatformName /> is the closest alternative to QField Ecosystem consisting of QField (mobile application), QFieldCloud (geo data collaboration server) and QFieldSync (QGIS plugin).
-They are both listed as the offically recommended touch device application for QGIS projects.
+They are both listed as the officially recommended touch device application for QGIS projects.
 The mobile applications are powered by QGIS and rest of open-source GIS libraries and as such their mobile projects are almost fully interoperable.

 To mention the key differences, <MobileAppName /> is fully devoted to provide no-training mobile application, operated even for surveyors without any prior GIS knowledge.
 QField is more focused on advanced GIS users and its interface more resemples full GIS applications like QGIS.
 Therefore <MobileAppName /> is more intuitive for non-technical user who are familiar for common mobile map applications like car navigations.

-For synchonisation part, <MainPlatformName /> is conceptually based on ideas from Git - [geodiff](TODO) creates difference files from GeoPackages that are send over network and applied.
+For synchonisation part, <MainPlatformName /> is conceptually based on ideas from Git - <GitHubRepo id="MerginMaps/geodiff" desc="Geodiff" /> - creates difference files from GeoPackages that are send over network and applied.
 While QFieldCloud synchronisation uses concept of storage of differences made in SQL format and this difference log is then transmitted and applied. <MainPlatformName /> synchronisation is inevitable part of the platform and cannot be omitted from the process.
 As such it is already setup for end-user in smart way and not extra steps are needed for mobile users.

 | QField Ecosystem | <MainPlatformName /> Ecosystem | Note |